Constraining study of circular orbits and accretion disk around nonlinear electrodynamics black hole

 Therefore, the radial velocity of strong and weak fields is given by

 From Eq. (\ref{44}), we obtain the density of the fluid, given by

 Therefore, the energy density of strong and weak fields is given by

-The velocity variation is represented in Fig. (\ref{F9}) and has the following key points: \begin{itemize} \item The fluid velocity increases by decreasing the charge values ($Q=1, 0.9, 0.8$), and decreases the bound radius in a strong field. \item The same behavior is seen for the variation of ($\beta=1, 2, 3$) in the strong field. \item The Schwarzschild behavior is seen for taking $\beta=0$ and $Q=0$ in weak field. \item The blue and red plots show the nonlinear effects of fluid velocity for taking different values of $Q$ and $\beta$ in a weak field. \end{itemize}
+The velocity variation is represented in Fig. (\ref{F9}) and has the following key points: \begin{itemize} \item The fluid velocity increases by decreasing the charge values ($Q=1, 0.5, 0$), and decreases the bound radius in a strong field. \item The increasing behavior is seen for increasing values of ($\beta=1, 2, 3$) in strong field. \item The Schwarzschild case (black curve) is seen for taking $\beta=0$ and $Q=0$ only in weak field.
+We see the different values of parameters affect the radial velocity only in nonlinear case.
+The velocity of moving particle increases for decreasing values of the parameters.
+While, in the Schwarzschild case, the value of the parameters is fixed and the velocity of fluid is larger than the nonlinear case. \item The blue and red plots show the nonlinear effects of fluid velocity for taking different values of $Q$ and $\beta$ in a weak field. \end{itemize}